Discover 'Ikebana', the complex art of Japanese art of flower arrangement with Keiko Murakami.

-*Advance course: This workshop is ideally suited to anyone that's taken a beginners course or has some experiences.
+This workshop is ideally suited to anyone who has some experiences with flower arrangement.
 This course will be following the basic style, participants will experience diverse aspects of Sogetsu Ikebana.
 People who wants to explore more depth of knowledge as well as gaining more experiences.

 Japanese flower arrangement, Ikebana, has a long history.
 Yet the actual origin is not clear.One of the theories is “yorishiro” which is an object representative of a divine spirit or object to which a spirit drawn or summoned.
 The other is “kuge” which is an offering of flowers in Buddhism.
 As there are little and fragmented materials to support such theories, the origin continues to be uncertain.
 By the 12th century, Ikebana was not only confined to temples but began to spread into common households.